att9992/Data-Analyst-Projects/Project 5 PISA/readme.md

 I decided to explore three main questions:

-* **Does the age when a child begins learning the language the test was given in affect their performance?** The students were all 15 years old at the time of the study.
+* **Does the age when a child begins learning the language using in the test impact their performance?** The students were all 15 years old at the time of the study.
 The tests were given in a number of languages that reflected the primary language in each region.
 For many of the students, the test language was not their native language.
 I was curious if less experience with the test language had any affect on performance, particularly in the reading section.
 I determined that the less experience a student had with the test language, the lower they scored in the reading section.

 * **Do children in freer countries perform differently than those in less free countries?** I introduced the Freedom House ratings to examine test performance against societal freedom, particulary civil liberties.
 Although China is considered one of the least free countries in the study, it was the top-performing country in overall academic performance.
 Despite this, students in less free countries performed worse than students in freer countries.
 Excluding China increased the effect even more.